 When the Stanley Kubrick - Aurthur C. Clarke film was released in 1968, I was enamored with spaceflight.
 Apollo was at full-trot, with the success of Apollo 7 in October and the upcoming flight of Apollo 8.
-Then, in the late months of '68, Kubrick & Clarke delivered a vision of he future that seemed both realistic and compelling, but behind it was the enigmatic story of the discovery of extra-terrestrial intelligence that fueled human evolution, as well as drove the Discovery mission outward to Jupiter.
+Then, in the late months of '68, Kubrick & Clarke delivered a vision of the future that seemed both realistic and compelling, but behind it was the enigmatic story of the discovery of extra-terrestrial intelligence that fueled human evolution, and drove the Discovery mission out to Jupiter.

 I cannot remember how many times I saw the film "in-theater," and today I own the Collector's Edition DVD.
 This film entered my consciousness in 1968 and never really left.

 Therefore, building the models of 2001 became an "eventuality."
 Early on, there were only two kits sold by Aurora Plastics - the Space Clipper and the Moon Bus.
-In a number of cases, there were previously available resin kits out there, but I did not know of them, or they were cost prohibitive to the average modeler to acquire.
-My local hobby supplier did not stock "garage models," so the Aurora products were the ones I could get.
+In a number of other cases, there were resin kits out there, but either I did not know about them or they were too expensive for the "average modeler" to acquire.
+My local hobby suppliers did not stock "garage model kits," so the Aurora products were the only ones I could get.

-I built the Moon Bus in the early '70s, and it has managed to survive, except for its upper antenna, which was broken years ago.
+I built the first Moon Bus in the early '70s, and it has managed to survive, except for its upper antenna, which was broken years ago.
 There was also an early Aurora Orion Space Clipper, but it's whereabouts are not know.
 I replaced it recently with the Moebius Models version and it's detail and decal set were much, much better.